iodepo/odis-arch/schema/thematics/docs/README.md

 those described by an OGC Catalogue Service or other GIS service would be described as a service.

+Note, that in the current context, schema.org Map typically references maps a document.
+Here we are likely to reference a KML, Shapefile or GeoPackage.
+We may wish to then indicate the type of document it is through a mimetype via encoding.

+If this is related to a WFS, WMS or related service, it is likely we would then use the service description approach.

 A link to a minimal map creative work follows.